tbee/sway/README.md

         .bind(race, "postion");
 var sPanel = new SFlowPanel(sButtonGroup.getButtons());

-var sButtonGroupCities = new SButtonGroup.ofRadioButtons(amsterdam, berlin, rome);
+// ButtonGroup has some practical convenience methods var sButtonGroupCities = SButtonGroup.ofRadioButtons(amsterdam, berlin, rome);
+var sPanelCities = new SFlowPanel(sButtonGroupCities.getButtons());

-var sBorderPanel = new SBorderPanel(new STable()) //
+// Explicit panels for layouts, with correcsponding methods. var sBorderPanel = new SBorderPanel(new STable()) //
          .west(new SomeNavigationMenu()) //
          .east(new SomeContextLinks());